www.batteryvalue.com.au

 Q: Can I use your AGM batteries for cranking, what's their CCA rating?Yes, you can!

-What's more, our batteries feature solid 8 mm lead bar terminals which allow for secure nut 'n bolt clamping, stainless are supplied with our batteries.
+What's more, our batteries feature solid lead bar terminals which allow for secure nut 'n bolt clamping, stainless are supplied with our batteries.
 These terminals have only half the contact resistance of some other designs (threaded screw in terminal post).
 Thus, they are better suited to high current applications due to less voltage drop at the battery terminals.

 In a nut shell, due to the deep cycle desing, our batteries are not rated in CCA, but can be used for cranking in above zero tmperature conditions.